rickbsgu/rickb-recipes/skeleton.md

  | specify a list item.
  |
  | Note you can't put a line break in an item - line breaks
  | Define a new item or paragraph.
-Turn wrap on in your editor
+Turn "wrap" on in your editor
  | to see the full line.
  |
  | For side steps, you can embed a bullet list.
 See the example